-10.8 ELECTROCUTION
+10.7 ELECTROCUTION

 Your Footwear provides NO PROTECTION AGAINST ELECTROCUTION.
-When entering a building, you should NEVER touch live wiring, especially if your Footwear is wet.
+You should NEVER touch live wiring, especially if your Footwear is wet.
 Never allow equipment you are operating to contact live wiring.
 Any of these hazards could result in serious injuries or death.